_DSC0684

 PROJECT IMPRESSIONS

 Shri.
-Babu Mathew, Project Shine convener: “It is incredible how our SEL Approach has turned things around for the children in the last six months.
+Babu Mathew, Founder of CARSEL: “It is incredible how our SEL Approach has turned things around for the children in the last six months.
 We have been able to establish a strong emotional bond with the children, thus significantly influencing their learning curve.
 The involvement of the batch members, along with their spouses, has inculcated a level of positive eagerness and enthusiasm towards learning.
 The values instilled in the children are for the long term: taking personal responsibility, cultivating a sharing mentality, and imbibing the intrinsic urge to excel in the activities they participate in.”

 Shri P.B.
 Nooh IAS, Sub-Collector, Ottapalam: “I am very happy about the new project being executed by the Sainik School Alumni batch of 1991.
 I have seen the project implementation equipping the tribal students for the entrance exam and I have experienced in person the progress achieved by these children over the few months.
 It is also in my interest that these kinds of successful models should be scaled up and I am happy this team of Sainik School alumni is behind this project.
 And I am sure it could bring in massive change in the life of, at least, a few children who participated in this training.”